Off-duty correction officer fatally shot after leaving party in Queens

 He later died at Jamaica Hospital.

-Correction Officers Benevolent Association President Benny Boscio Jr.'s released a statement on the murder of Jeff:

 "Early this morning, the Correction Officers' Benevolent Association was notified that New York City Correction Officer John Jeff, assigned to the Anna M. Kross Center on Rikers Island, was found dead in South Jamaica Queens.
 He sustained multiple gunshot wounds.
 He was 28 years old and was on the job for just over two years with his whole life and career ahead of him.
 He was well-liked and highly regarded by his fellow officers.
 While the police continue to investigate this horrific incident, which is being investigated as a homicide, our hearts and prayers are with Correction Officer Jeff's family and his fellow officers at AMKC during this painful time.
-We are offering a $10,000 reward for any information leading to the arrest and conviction of Correction Officer Jeff's assailant or assailants."
+We are offering a $10,000 reward for any information leading to the arrest and conviction of Correction Officer Jeff's assailant or assailants," Correction Officers Benevolent Association President Benny Boscio Jr. said in a statement.

-New York City Department of CorrectionCommissioner Cynthia Brann also shared a message on the incident.

 ----------